THE WEEE PAPERWORK

-- Moving WEEE – To move waste electricals, contractors need to register as a Waste Carrier with the agency in the county of their principle business.
+- Moving WEEE – To move waste electricals, contractors need to register as a Waste Carrier with the agency in the country of their principal business.

 Processes and forms for the management of WEEE lighting vary for each UK country.

-We have sections for each process for each country to guide you through your requirements to stay compliant, along with links to apply for licences, exemptions and consignment notes.
+We have a section for each process, for each country to guide you through your requirements to stay compliant, along with links to apply for licences, exemptions and consignment notes.

 If you are struggling, please contact us.